Lectures on AKSZ Sigma Models for Physicists: AKSZ Sigma Models with Boundary

+It is accidental that the second condition does not impose a new condition.
+Generally, we have more conditions on the boundary, such as in the next example.

-This consistency of the boundary conditions is described in terms of a target QP manifolds $\calM$.
-The equation (\ref{kinticboundary}) is satisfied if $\xi_i= q^i = 0$ on $\calM$.
-From the equation (\ref{WZPpstructure}), this is satisfied if the image of boundaries is on a Lagrangian subspace of the P-structure $\omega$.
-The equation (\ref{interactionboundary}) is satisfied if $\bTheta|_{\partial \calX}=0$, that is, the Q-structure vanishes $\Theta = 0$ on the Lagrangian subspace.
+The consistency of the boundary conditions is described in the language of the target QP-manifold $\calM$.
+Equation (\ref{kinticboundary}) is satisfied if $\xi_i= q^i = 0$.
+From equation (\ref{WZPpstructure}), this is satisfied if the image of a boundary is in a Lagrangian subspace of the P-structure $\omega$.
+Equation (\ref{interactionboundary}) is satisfied if $\bTheta|_{\partial \calX}=0$, that is, the Q-structure vanishes ($\Theta = 0$) on the Lagrangian subspace.